Louis Ramsay

-Louis Ramsay (born 23 September 1997) is an English professional footballer who plays as a right-back for club Concord Rangers.
+Louis Ramsay (born 23 September 1997) is an English footballer who plays as a right-back for club Welling United.

 Career

 In July 2014, Ramsay joined Norwich City on a scholarship having previously been with Tottenham Hotspur.
 In July 2017, he joined National League side Woking on a season-long loan deal.
 In July 2018, he signed a deal with Leicester City, spending the season with their under-23 side.

 In 2019, he joined National League South side Billericay Town before spending time on loan at Isthmian League side Hornchurch the following year.
 He made eight appearances for Hornchurch in all competitions.

 In June 2021, Ramsay headed abroad to sign for USL Championship side Rio Grande Valley.
 On 6 June 2021, he made his professional debut, starting in a 4–2 win over Miami FC.

 On 19 February 2022, Ramsay returned to England and signed for National League South side Concord Rangers.
 In May 2023, he returned to Billericay Town.

 In June 2024, Ramsay joined Dulwich Hamlet.

 In July 2025, Ramsay returned to Concord Rangers, now of the Isthmian League North Division.

+In June 2026, Ramsay joined Isthmian League Premier Division club Welling United.